Tremeschin/Monolithium/.github/readme.md

 ### 🔵 How rare are they?

 _Spoiler: Not much_, certain seeds are more likely to generate monoliths (anthropic principle confirmed?), but most contains at least half a million monolith _complexes_ within the Far Lands (12,550,824 blocks squared).

+## 🚀 Speeds

+Monolithium is written in heavily parallelized [Rust](https://www.rust-lang.org/) with the help of crates like [Rayon](https://crates.io/crates/rayon) for fearless concurrency and [Ahash](https://crates.io/crates/ahash) fast hashing, fully utilizing all available CPU resources one throws at it.

+🦀 For a Ryzen 9 5900X 12c/24t, 2x3200 MT/s DDR4 CL16 2Rx8 system, one might expect:

+- **3.75 minutes** to find all monoliths in a seed, probing every 128 blocks.
+- **Search 1,150,000** seeds per second for spawn monoliths (approximated)
+- **Search 440,000** seeds per second for spawn monoliths (accurate)

+Such speeds scales about linearly with your hardware - for better or worse!

 ## 🔎 Future work